Details: Salary and title are commensurate with education and/or experience.

 How To Apply

-To apply, please submit resume, a brief (one page maximum) cover letter, three references, a writing sample and/or portfolio to the Jotform link above.
+To apply, please submit resume, a brief (one page maximum) cover letter, three references, a writing sample and/or portfolio and any other relevant materials to the Jotform link above.
 Because of the high volume of applications we receive, we regret that we are unable to reply to every applicant.
-We kindly request no phone calls or e-mails.
+We kindly request no phone calls or emails.